-The School District should revise current internal control procedures related to the ESSER program.
-Where vulnerable, the School District should develop and/or modify its policies and procedures to ensure that potential expenditures are approved through the Consolidated Application process and deemed to be allowable before spending federal funds.
-In addition, management should develop and implement a monitoring process to ensure that control procedures are being followed.
+The School District should review current internal control procedures related to federal program expenditures.
+Where vulnerable, the School District should develop and/or modify its policies and procedures to ensure that duplicate reimbursements are not sought from multiple federal programs for the same expenditure.
+Additionally, the School District should initiate a refund in the amount of \$26,460 to either the ECF or ESSER program.